alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-community.md

 Any kind of suggestion related to datasets, open-source packages or ecosystems, credits, etc will be valuable for authors.

 ## Post-publication
-We encourage post-publication feedback from anyone interested in published notebooks in EDS Book.
+We encourage post-publication feedback from anyone interested in published notebooks in EDS book.

 You can report bugs and derivative work in the notebook repository hosted by the [Environmental-DS-Book organisation](https://github.com/Environmental-DS-Book) (see for instance a [PR](https://github.com/Environmental-DS-Book/forest-modelling-treecrown_deepforest/pull/1) in the DeepForest notebook)